 7 Essential Social Media Tips for Hostels

 To neglect social media in today’s hostel market is a huge mistake.
 The young tech savvy customer base that makes up the core of hostel business is heavily socially connected.
 They will scrutinise your social media channels before deciding whether or not to choose your hostel.
-Here are seven essential social media tips that will increase your presence.
+Here are seven essential social media tips that will increase your online presence.

 1) Create a blog on your website

 Having a blog is an effective marketing tool, building a volume of content that shows up in search engine results pages (SERPs).
 The main benefit of having a blog is that it will create original content to share on your social media channels, like Facebook and Twitter.
 By creating and sharing your own content, you build your reputation as a trusted, informative source of information.
 Socially shareable content gets spread without you needing to pay for advertising and brings people back to your website.
 Know your audience and target them with relevant content about your local area.
 Include social media buttons on your blog pages, so that readers can easily share your content on their own social media platforms.

 Photographs, graphics and videos speak louder than words on social media.
 Creating and sharing visual content is vital for keeping people’s interest.
 Make sure that your Facebook and Twitter cover photos create an impactful first impression.
 Post as much great photo content as possible throughout the year, showcasing your year-round appeal.